 The MEV will be a comprehensively planned, 400-acre integrated neighbourhood that will include a number of key features:

 |MEV feature:||Progress to Date|

-In 2008, the Town of Milton signed a memorandum of understanding (MOU) with Wilfrid Laurier University to explore the possibility of establishing a university campus on a 150-acre site within the MEV.
-The MOU was renewed in 2011, and enables both parties to work together to resolve land-planning issues and to pursue possible sources of funding.
+The Town of Milton and Wilfrid Laurier University have a memorandum of understanding (MOU) in place with the intent of establishing a university campus on a 150-acre site within the MEV.
+The MOU was established in 2008, was most recently renewed in 2014, and enables both parties to work together to resolve land-planning issues and to pursue possible sources of funding.

 The Milton Education Village Innovation Centre is a local initiative dedicated to enabling an entrepreneurial culture for business start-up, incubation, intersection for innovation, education and training.
 Though distinct in function, the MEV and the innovation centre are cooperative and supportive in community building for a higher purpose, working with Milton's strategic advantage to capture opportunities of regional, provincial, and national significance.

 Like a 'base camp' for much bigger things to come, the Town and its partners are currently building a transitional space for the innovation centre at 555 Industrial Drive as an early experience to the MEV.

 Visit MEVInnovationCentre.ca for more information.